 What's in the Python reference?

-Whether you've worked with Python in other ArcGIS products or not, this section covers several important topics for getting started with Python in ArcGIS Pro, including Python migration for ArcGIS Pro, Installing Python for ArcGIS Pro, What is ArcPy? and ArcGIS API for Python.
+This section covers several important topics for getting started with Python in ArcGIS Pro, including Python migration for ArcGIS Pro, Python in ArcGIS Pro, What is ArcPy?, ArcGIS API for Python, Python Package Manager, and Notebooks in ArcGIS Pro.

 ArcPy and the ArcGIS API for Python are complementary libraries; ArcPy allows you to use, automate, and extend desktop GIS, and the ArcGIS API for Python supports the same for Web GIS.